Restorative Dentistry – Glenpool, OK

 Learn More About Inlays & Onlays

 Full Mouth Reconstruction

-Patients who suffer from multiple dental and/or oral issues require a comprehensive approach -- and that’s where a full mouth reconstruction comes in.
-Dr. Mohanna or Dr. Georgy will evaluate your teeth, gums, and all surrounding oral structures (like your jaw, or the temporomandibular joint) to determine what course of action would best serve you.
-The full mouth reconstruction pulls from multiple areas of dentistry to get you out of pain, while also improving the appearance and function of your smile.
+Patients who suffer from multiple dental and/or oral issues require a comprehensive approach, which is where a full mouth reconstruction comes in.
+Dr. Georgy or Dr. Mohanna will evaluate your teeth, gums, and all surrounding oral structures (like your jaw, or the temporomandibular joint) to determine what course of action would best serve you.
+Full-mouth reconstruction pulls from multiple areas of dentistry to get you out of pain while also improving the appearance and function of your smile.

 In addition to basic dental restorations, we also provide more advanced oral surgery services, including root canal therapy and wisdom tooth extraction.

 Dental bone is vitally important to the structure of our teeth, jaw, and overall facial appearance.
 When bone is lost through injury, gum disease or missing or extracted teeth, a bone graft can provide the foundation for reconstruction with a dental implant or other dental procedure.

 A bone graft is the process of filling an area with material such as bone taken from another part of your body, synthetic material, cadaver bone, or animal bone.
 After filling the area, a seal is placed over the graft and stitches close the area in preparation for healing.
 Once the graft has healed completely, you are ready for the next step in your dental reconstruction.